tiksem/KotlinSpirit/README.md

 ```

 ## Grammars
 Grammars are used to create rules with custom results.
-They are computed at rumtime, so can be used instead of lazy rules.
+They are computed at runtime, so can be used instead of lazy rules.

 To create a grammar we need to override
 ```Kotlin